HIGHLIGHTS

 - Adopt measures based on actual contamination information.

 A practical example of the benefits brought about by this solution is the project that Kunak finished in cooperation with Labaqua for the Port Authorities in the Balearic Islands.
-This initiative has led to the installation of 25 devices that monitor contamination levels and noise in different maritime ports on the islands.
+This initiative has led to the deployment of 25 devices that monitor contamination levels and noise in different maritime ports on the islands.

+Nevertheless, other methods have also been adopted to reduce the problem.
 One of the highest-impact decisions has been, without a doubt, the enforcement of a new standard related to sulphur oxide emissions.
 Decreed by the International Maritime Organisation and in force from 01/01/2020, it establishes a new limit on the contents of sulphur in fuel used in boats, from 3.5 % mass/current mass to 0.5 %.
+However, the answer for many shipping companies has been the installation of scrubbers or gas scrubbers.
+This alternative allows the same type of fuel to be used but reduces sulphur emissions.
+The problem is that, in many cases, surpluses are poured into the sea, which may put marine biodiversity at risk.

 Furthermore, another measure being studied by ports such as Barcelona is the electrification of the docks.
 However, this is a long-term solution that, in the case of the Catalonian capital, will not begin to materialize until 2021.